chainguard-dev/vex/README.md

 # `vexctl`: A tool to make VEX work

-`vexctl` is a tool to apply and attest [VEX](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md) (Vulnerability Exploitability eXchange)cdata.
+`vexctl` is a tool to apply and attest [VEX](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md) (Vulnerability Exploitability eXchange) data.
 Its purpose is to "turn off" alerts of vulnerabilities that do not affec a product.

 VEX can be thought of as a "negative security advisory" which software authors can use to